Lloyd James Waner

 Waner began his pro career as a teammate of his brother's on the San Francisco Seals in 1925, hitting .250 in 31 games.
 After 6 games with the Seals the next year, he asked for his release and was subsequently signed by the Pittsburgh Pirates.
 He reached the majors with the Pirates in 1927, joining his brother in the club's outfield, and hit .355 (it was the only time in his major league career that he would be in the top five in the league in batting average).
 He led the National League with 133 runs scored and was sixth in MVP voting (as Paul won the award).
 In that year's World Series, he hit .400 against the immortal 1927 New York Yankees.

 In 1928, Waner hit .335 and finished fifth in MVP voting.
-He paced the NL with 20 triples in 1929 and led the circuit with 214 hits two years later.
+He paced the NL with 20 triples in 1929 and led the circuit with 214 hits two years later, in 1931.
 During his career, he also was the league leader in singles four times (although that is not a traditional hitting category).